pantheon-systems/documentation/source/_docs/guides/jenkins.md

 description: How to configure continuous integration for a Drupal site on Pantheon.
 tags: [siteintegrations]
 type: guide
-permalink: docs/:basename/
+permalink: docs/guides/:basename/
-draft: true
 date: 5/30/2017
 ---

 ## Continuous Integration with Jenkins

 [Jenkins](https://jenkins.io) is an open source Continuous Integration server which can be used to build, test, and deploy code on any Drupal and WordPress website on Pantheon.
 Unlike services such as [CircleCI](https://circleci.com/), it is a Java application installed and run on a server, and requires regular upkeep and maintenance.
 However, it is very customizable and can even run non-CI related tasks, such as calling periodic cron jobs and other site-related tasks.

-## What you will build
+## What You Will Build

 This guide will cover how to configure an existing Jenkins server to work with sites on the Pantheon platform.
 Because we want to submit pull requests and take advantage of existing GitHub and Jenkins integration, we will configure GitHub as the main code repository.
 When we push code to the GitHub repo, it will trigger Jenkins to test our code changes on a multidev environment.
 Jenkins will run tests against both the pull request and Pantheon's master branch and display the results.

-## What you’ll need
+## Before You Begin

+You will need:

 - Root access to a server running Jenkins.
 Assigning a domain name to this server, e.g. "ci.yourdomain.com," is recommended.
-- Install the following applications, both locally and on the Jenkins server.
+- The following applications, installed both locally and on the Jenkins server.
 Verify the default Jenkins user has the ability to run them on the Jenkins server from the command line.
     - [Composer](https://getcomposer.org/)
     - [Drush](http://docs.drush.org/en/8.x/install-alternative)
     - [Terminus](https://github.com/pantheon-systems/terminus#installing-with-composer)